IamKay/100DaysOfCode/README.md

 * Day 12
   > Almost missed a day.
 Today i read and tried a little flutter.
 One takeaway, it is only good if you are doing it with an IDE telling you what you mean.
 Otherwise it takes a whole lot of time remembering what every widget is.
 Maybe thats a downside only for me, maybe not.
 Other than that, i have begun the work on making the texttoemoji a pwa and improve its design.
 Will continue tomorrow.

+* Day 13
+  > Almost completed making my pwa if it wasn't for a stubborn error.
+Spent half of the day trying to fix it, but its not at all easy.
+One thing i came to know, it is necessary to clean up chrome saved data once in a while.
+Apparently my chrome mobile says it can't save 400kb of data because there is no space.
+Hope i resolve it before i snap the phone in two.